-Leading the community to Prevent, Protect and Prevail over domestic violence through advocacy, empowerment and social change.
+Leading and collaborating with the community to Prevent, Protect and Prevail over domestic violence and human trafficking through advocacy, empowerment and social change.

 The Shelter’s story began in May 1986, when the Collier County Spouse & Abuse Task Force noted a growing response to its Hotline & Rape Crisis Program.
 The group organized a meeting of volunteers to plan a domestic violence shelter.
 Despite community opposition to the location, The Shelter began converting an East Naples four-plex into an emergency shelter in 1988.
 Over the years, support for The Shelter’s mission has grown expeditiously as have its programs and services.